• Skip to primary navigation

 In 1948, Alfred Kinsey devised a Heterosexual – Homosexual Rating Scale, known as the Kinsey Scale.

-According to Kinsey, sexuality was not something to be represented as an ‘ either/or ‘ – a binary.
+According to Kinsey, sexuality was not represented as an ‘ either/or ‘ – a binary.
 Rather his scale purported to make sexuality more fluid, as existing on a continuum.

 Kinsey devised a 7 point scale, as follows,